PauloHenriqueA/PauloHenriqueA/README.md

 I inciciated in programation in 2022 and I wish to be Web Developer Full-Stack.
 I started learn HTML, CSS and JS, just beggining...
-I´m from Brazil and I aim have a remote work
+I´m from Brazil and I aim have a remote work.
-I know a basic of English, but learning  more everyday My contact for possibles jobs: paulohacf1@gmail.com
+I know a basic of English, but learning  more everyday.
+My contact for possibles jobs: paulohacf1@gmail.com